metabase/metabase/docs/questions/native-editor/referencing-saved-questions-in-queries.md

 First, create and save a question or model that returns the result set you'd like to make available for people to query.

-To reference a question or model in a SQL query, use typeahead search in the your variable to find your model or question.
+To reference that question or model in a SQL query, use typeahead search in a variable prefixed with `#`.

 Type `{% raw %}{{#your search term }} {% endraw %}` and Metabase will display a list of models and questions relevant to your search term.

 ![Typeahad search dropdown for referencing questions and models in SQL queries](../images/search-dropdown.png)

-You can also navigate to the model or question you'd like to reference and find its ID in the URL in your browser's address bar, after `/model/` or `/question/`.
+You can also find the question or model ID by navigating in Metabase to the model or question you'd like to reference in your query.
+The item's ID is in the URL in your browser's address bar.
+The ID will be the number after `/model/` or `/question/`.
 E.g., for `https://metabase.example.com/model/12345-example-name`, the model's ID would be `12345`.

+Only the `#` and `ID` is required.
+Metabase just displays the model or question name to make the query more readable.

 ## Model, table, or saved question as a Common Table Expression (CTE)